 Special activities that take place in Mrs. Pfeiffer's class include a trip to see a play at First Stage Theater, a visit to the Fire Department, a trip to the Police Department, a trip to Bookworm Gardens and the annual Early Childhood Christmas Service.
 Students also have "Gym Buddies" with the middle school students making that activity extra special for both groups of students.

 When Ms. Pfeiffer is not in the classroom, she serves as First Immanuel’s wedding coordinator and participates in the Adult Handbell Choir.
-She also enjoys scrapbooking, reading and spending time with her two daughters: Sydney and Erin both who attend Living Word Lutheran High School.
+She also enjoys scrapbooking, reading and spending time with her two daughters Sydney, who is at Concordia Univeristy Chicago, and Erin who is at Living Word Lutheran High School.

 “I thank God every day for all the dedicated Christian teachers I had in elementary school, high school, and even college.
 I pray that I can make that kind of an impact on my students and help them become well-rounded Christians.”

-Mrs. Jackson uses the perfect mix of empathy, discipline, organization and fun to ensure our students first year in our Elementary School is successful and satisfying.
+Mrs. Jackson uses the perfect mix of empathy, discipline, organization and fun to ensure our students 1st Grade experience is successful and satisfying.
 She helps children know that a lot is expected of them, and assures they have the academic and social skills necessary to achieve their goals.

 Mrs. Jackson is a very hands-on, active teacher, and one of the reasons she loves teaching at First Immanuel is because the small class sizes in the elementary school allow her to give attention to the needs of each and every student.
 She strives to make sure she always reaches every kind of learner--whether they are visual, auditory, tactile or kinesthetic.